China tests anti-smog drone aircraft

 The “parafoil” plane, so called because it features a gliding parachute, can carry three times the cargo weight of common planes and could be used to conduct agricultural seeding, emergency rescue and other tasks, Xinhua previously quoted AVIC CEO Ma Yongsheng as saying.

-State-owned AVIC is the unlisted parent company of Shenzhen-listed AVIC Aircraft Industry Corp of China.
+State-owned AVIC is the unlisted parent company of Shenzhen-listed AVIC Aircraft Industry Corp of China .
 The test occurred at an airport in central China’s Hubei province.
+(Reporting by Gabriel Wildau; Editing by Michael Perry)